neoneye/loda-arc-challenge/README.md

 `ARC` is an abbreviation of `Abstraction and Reasoning Corpus`.

-The [https://github.com/fchollet/ARC](ARC repository) is a collection of tasks that are hard to solve for a computer, but easy to solve for a human.
+The [ARC repository](https://github.com/fchollet/ARC) is a collection of tasks that are hard to solve for a computer, but easy to solve for a human.